Website Advice for Magicians

 About the Author

-Noel Qualter is a London table magician and Surrey wedding magician who performs at events all across the UK.
+Noel Qualter is a London table magician, Surrey wedding magician and worldwide iPad magician who performs at events across the UK and the world.
 He never leaves home without at least 3 wifi enabled devices and spends an unhealthy amount of time on the internet.
-In fact, he is writng this now pretending to be writing in the 3rd person.
-One of his proudest moments was buying a gadget that would allow him to become his own wifi hotspot.
+In fact, he is writing this now, pretending to be writing in the 3rd person.